yvki/database/README.md

 2. Click on **Connect** and **right click on Databases** to create a **new schema** called `FairPrice`.

 3. **Double click on** `FairPrice` to make it the working database and run the SQL statements by clicking on **Execute**.

+### Other Notes

+1. For ERD diagram and further explanation, please view `Slides.pptx`.

+2. This project has no association to FairPrice NTUC in real life.